 But while it’s very important to know how and when to enter a trade, it’s equally crucial to know when to exit.
 Most people have a detailed plan and set rules on how to enter the market, but newbie traders often overlook the importance of having an exit strategy.

-In this week’s edition of Pipsychology, I’ll be sharing a few tips on how to develop your exit strategy.
+In today’s edition of Pipsychology, I’ll be sharing a few tips on how to develop your exit strategy.

 “Begin with the end in mind.”

 Even before you enter a trade, you should already have your exit strategy laid out.
 Ask yourself the following questions:

 1. How much are you willing to risk?